shumphrey/bbc.vim/README.md

 Requires vim8 or higher.

 Depends on [vim-fugitive](https://github.com/tpope/vim-fugitive)
-Install fugitive.vim then install this plugin in the same way.
+Install fugitive.vim then install this plugin the same way.

 Depends on [vim-rhubarb](https://github.com/tpope/vim-rhubarb)
 Set up curl and the GitHub access token as per Rhubarb's instructions.